entando/entando-docs/vuepress/docs/next/docs/reference/deployment-structure.md

 * DockerHub: None (deployed to maven central)

 #### Customization
-For users familiar with versions prior to Entando 6 there will be cases where the _entando-core_ is customized.
+For users familiar with versions prior to Entando 6, there will be cases where the _entando-core_ is customized.
-In most cases these customizations will be delivered via WAR overlay in the instance project.
+In most cases, these customizations will be delivered via a WAR overlay in the instance project.
 Using WAR overlay is a functional approach for users already familiar with the process but it is highly recommended to extend the platform using microservices for new projects.

 ### entando-cms